indywip/Project/README.md

 **Phase 4: Task 3**

 If I had more time to work on refactoring my project, I would:
+- Refactor each of the toJson day methods in the WeeklyClasses class into a single method to increase cohesion
-- Refactor each of the remove class day methods into just one remove class method in the WeeklyClasses class, like I did with the add class method
+- Refactor each of the remove class day methods into just one remove class method in the WeeklyClasses class, like with the add class method
 - Refactor the GUI into more than one class to increase cohesion and follow the single responsibility principle
 - Create more abstract classes and interfaces to extend from to reduce repeated code in the model and ui packages